duckietown/docs-AIDO/book/AIDO/10_challenges/40_amod.md

 * Running an AMoD system with good service levels is a task that requires to chose the number of employed robotic taxis correctly, to reduce the empty miles driven and maintain good wait and journey times for the customers.
 These are conflicting goals.

-Operating AMoD systems is a challenging task that requires complex decision-making and anticipative action-taking.
-This makes it an ideal challenge for NIPS!
+Therefore, operating AMoD systems is a task that requires complex decision-making and anticipative action-taking.
+This makes it an ideal duckietown-challenge!

 ## Platform

 AMoDeus is an open-source software package for the accurate and quantitative analysis of autonomous mobility-on-demand systems.
 It internally utilizes the agent-based transportation simulator [MATSim](https://www.matsim.org/) \cite{horni2016multi}.
 In its inner loop, it simulates the traffic in a city on a queuing network which takes into account congestion and network effects inherent to transportation systems.
-In its outer loop, it enables the agents to change their transportation behavior based on arbitrary utility functions that may include tolerance to delay, travel time, cost etc. In this challenge we will work with the inner loop and a static demand profile.
+In its outer loop, it enables the agents to change their transportation behavior based on arbitrary utility functions that may include tolerance to delay, travel time, cost etc. to determine the dynamic user equilibrium of the transportation system, the equilibrium to which physical cities do converge.
+In this challenge we will work with the inner loop and a static demand profile, i.e., we focus on the optimization of AMoD fleet operation.
 A possible extension to dynamic demand is expected to follow in a next iteration of the challenge.

 The performance of AMoD systems both in terms of customer satisfaction as well as efficiency highly depends on the operational policies that guide the behavior of the fleet.
 Notably, there are two types of decisions that have to be made: